 There is an almost 1 km long boardwalk at the end of Lauku Street that leads to a birdwatching tower in the Lake with a 10-metre high viewing platform to enjoy the surrounding scenery.
 A bicycle stand is located at the beginning of the boardwalk, right next to the parking lot.

 The birdwatching tower on Zirgu Island can be reached by a kilometre-long gravel footpath.
 The dam on which the birdwatching tower is built reaches almost to the middle of the lake.
-Zirgu Island has some boardwalk paths, picnic spots, outdoor gym equipment, and a spacious parking lot.
+Zirgu Island Nature Trail has some boardwalk paths, two viewing platforms on the lake, picnic spots as well as outdoor gym equipment.
+A spacious parking lot is located tht he beginning of the Zirgu Island Nature Trail.